Will Harris

 Will Harris Bio

 William Jamahl Harris is an American professional football safety for the Washington Commanders of the National Football League (NFL).
-He played college football for the Boston College Eagles and was selected by the Detroit Lions in the third round of the 2019 NFL Draft.
-Harris has also played for the New Orleans Saints, showcasing his skills as a versatile player in the league.
+Born on December 19, 1995, in Suwanee, Georgia, he has built a steady career as a versatile defensive back since entering the league in 2019.
+Harris played college football for the Boston College Eagles and was selected by the Detroit Lions in the third round of the 2019 NFL draft.
+Over the years, he has also spent time with the New Orleans Saints before joining Washington.

 Early Life and Background